Ross-Schanck/StockMarketTrends/README.md

 #### Project Overview

-This project explores whether machine learning models can identify short-term patters in historical stock price and trading volume data to predict **next-day market direction (Up or Down).** Using S&P 500 index data, we evaluate whether simple classification models can outperform random guessing and provide meaningful predicitive insight in highly financial data.
+This project explores whether machine learning models can identify short-term patters in historical stock price and trading volume data to predict **next-day market direction (Up or Down).** Using S&P 500 index data, we evaluate whether simple classification models can outperform random guessing and provide meaningful predictive insight in highly financial data.

-This repository contains a series of Jupyter notebooks corresponding to weekly project milestones, which include EDA, pre-processing and feature engineering, Initial modeling, final modeling, tuning, and evaluation and Interpretation.a**
+This repository contains a series of Jupyter notebooks corresponding to weekly project milestones, which include exploratory data analysis (EDA), data pre-processing and feature engineering, initial modeling, model tuning, final evaluation, and interpretation.

 #### Brief background

-The stock market is heavily influenced by many factors like a company’s performance, investor behavior and other economic conditions.
+The stock market is heavily influenced by many factors like a company’s performance, investor behavior and other broader economic conditions.
 Even though the market is unpredictable, traders rely on trends to make decisions on investments.
-We want to determine whether machine learning can identify short-term patterns to help predict if stock prices will increase or decrease the next day based on recent treResearch nds.
+We want to determine whether machine learning can identify short-term patterns to help predict if stock prices will increase or decrease the next day based on recent trends.

 #### Question

-Can we predict next-day up and down movement of S&amp;P 500 stocks using historical price and trade volume data?
+Can we predict next-day upward or downward movement of the S&P 500 using historical price and trading volume data?

 #### Hypothesis & Predictions

 ## **Hypothesis**:

 If recent stock trends and trading volumes show consistent patterns, then simple classification models like logistic regression or random forest can predict next-day stock movement more accurately than random guessing.

 ## **Prediction**:

 We expect that our model will correctly predict stock direction 55-60% of the time.
 This is slightly better than chance but will prove that short-term patterns contain usable information.
-Our hope is that m the model’s overall accuracy.ore historic data will improve
+Our hope is that the model’s overall accuracy from historic data will improve.

 ## Data Source
 - S&P 500 Historical data retrieved from Yahoo Finance via the yfinance API